 On this page we present some basic questions and answers about Covenant, and we've collected links to our more detailed FAQ pages in the "FAQ Central" navigation.
 If you have questions that aren't answered in our FAQs, please don't hesitate to call us at 888.451.2683, email email@example.com, or fill out our Request for Information form.

 The average academic profile for Covenant freshmen is listed on the Average Academic Profile page.
 While this is the average academic profile that characterizes our student body, potential applicants should keep in mind that we consider every application on an individual basis.
 Transfer applicants are considered in light of this academic profile, as well as academic performance in any college-level coursework.
 Anyone interested in a Covenant College education should apply.

 What do I need to submit in my application?

-You must submit a completed application for admission (usually completed online), a $35 application fee, a one- to two-page personal testimony, your high school transcript, SAT/ACT scores, completed academic reference and church reference forms, and if you’re transferring from another college or university, your college transcript.
+You must submit a completed application for admission (usually completed online), a $35 application fee, a one- to two-page personal testimony, your high school transcript, standardized test scores (see test score policy), completed academic reference and church reference forms, and if you’re transferring from another college or university, your college transcript.